Hucknall's Arc cinema goes 3D for the first time with new Avatar movie

 Hucknall cinema goes 3D for the first time with new Avatar movie

-The Arc Cinema in Hucknall is breaking new ground again this week as the brand new Avatar film, Avatar: The Way of the Water (12A) opens today (Friday).
+The Arc Cinema in Hucknall is breaking new ground again this week with the brand new Avatar film, Avatar: The Way of the Water (12A).

 For the first time, the High Street venue will be offering the option of seeing a film in 3D as well as in the more conventional format.